wtaysom/JavaScript-Canvas-Game-Course/notes.md

 * Separate concerns by factoring out a `reject` function that handles removing items from a list.
 * Factor out Bullets class and Projectiles superclass.
-* !!
-Factor out Missiles class using Projectiles superclass.
+* Factor out Missiles class using Projectiles superclass.

+## Assignment

-* !!
-Factor out Aggregate superclass.
+* Factor out Aggregate superclass of Projectiles, badGuys, and powerups.

 # Fun For Later